nlpsandbox/nlpsandbox.io/wiki/608223-2014i2b2NLPDeidChallengeDataset.md

 |Training|178|790|17,405|
 |Evaluation|118|514|11,462|

+### i2b2 Annotation Names in the NLP Sandbox

+In an effort to harmonize the annotation type of multiple dataset, the NLP Sandbox Schemas may use different names for the above annotations.
+Please refer to the [PHI Annotation & De-Identification] task page for more information about the schemas of the annotations requested by the NLP Sandbox.

 ### References

 1. [Stubbs, A., Kotfila, C. & Uzuner, Ö. Automated systems for the de-identification of longitudinal clinical narratives: Overview of 2014 i2b2/UTHealth shared task Track 1.
 J. Biomed.
 Inform.
 58 Suppl, S11–9 (2015).][1]